If you’re doing your annual house clean-up, start with your kitchen organization. You could eat healthier and lose weight as a result.

 Your local food bank can use those unopened packages of chips, cake mixes, sugary cereal, cookies, snack bars, and mac and cheese much more than you can.
 Find a food pantry near to help those in need.

 As the old joke goes, you want to put yourself on the “see-food diet.”
 But change the old punchline, “I see food and I eat it.”
 You want to have healthy foods you want to eat where you can see them.
 So store fruit that doesn’t need refrigeration, like apples and bananas, in a bowl on the counter for easy snacking.
 Break down large containers of healthy snacks like nuts into single serving packets that you store in a clear container.
 Toss your Nutrisystem snacks into a wire basket where they’ll remind you to eat healthy treats.
 Several studies found people who kept just fruit on their kitchen counter had a lower Body Mass Index (BMI) than those who stored candy, cereal and sugary sodas up front and center.3

 4. Get scrubbing.

-Before you can really jump into the rest of these kitchen organization hacks and ideas, you have to do some true spring cleaning.
+Before you can really jump into the rest of these kitchen organization hacks and ideas, you have to do some true cleaning.
 After pulling everything out of your fridge and off your pantry shelves, this is your chance to give everything a thorough wipe-down.
 Use antibacterial wipes to clean up any spills or crumbs.
 Conditions inside the fridge are optimal for mold growth, and food and drink spills enable cross-contamination.
 Wipe down handles and all of the cracks and crevices.
 This will create a clean space to house all of your organized healthy ingredients.
 Don’t forget to wipe down your countertops and cabinets, too!

 Click the link below for some tips on cleaning out your fridge: